zioCristia/smart-irrigation-control-unit/README.md

 The board's design allows it to be inserted into the rail of the home's breaker box by printing a 3D component.

 # Pcb
+You can find the whole eagle project in [this folder](./irrigation_control_unit).
 ![alt text](/images/schematics.png)
 ![alt text](/images/pcb.png)

 ### The rest will come soon

+# Contribution

+Feel free to report any bugs or feature requests.